 Related: The Basics of Buying a CPO Vehicle

-Here are some points to consider before choosing to buy a CPO vehicle instead of an extended warranty or, more correctly, an extended service contract:
+Here are some points to consider before choosing to buy a certified pre-owned vehicle instead of an extended warranty or, more correctly, an extended service contract:

-- If you're worried that CPO warranties won't cover everything that could go wrong, don't be fooled by a sales pitch for an extended warranty; that contract won't cover everything, either.
+- If you're worried that CPO warranties won't cover everything that could go wrong with your certified car, don't be fooled by a sales pitch for an extended warranty; that contract won't cover everything, either.
 An extended warranty should cover more things for more miles, but every warranty and service contract has its own limits and exclusions.
-Read the fine print to compare CPO and extended warranties before you decide.
+Read the fine print to compare CPO and extended warranties before you decide for your new car.